 Exceptionally, vaccination can be considered in those who have not had dengue in the past.
 In these situations, further expert advice should be considered.
-Detailed guidance on how to ascertain previous infection is available in the .
+Detailed guidance on how to ascertain previous infection is available in the UK Health Security Agency Immunisation against infectious disease the 'Green book'.
 The final decision on vaccination rests with the health professional and the traveller after a detailed risk assessment has been performed and the potential risks of vaccination explained.